 Peter Ashbourne attended the St. Hugh’s Preparatory School, the Wolmer’s High School for Boys, the University of the West Indies in Kingston, the Jamaica School of Music, and has a Bachelor of Music (composition) degree from the Berklee College of Music (Boston, Mass., USA).
 Mr Ashbourne, who holds a LRSM (Performance) diploma in violin, was considered a child prodigy on that instrument from as early as age 9.
 He also plays the piano.

 Ashbourne has wide-ranging experience in composition for theatre and dance including: the famous ‘8 O’clock Jamaica Time’ reviews; four ‘LTM National Pantomimes‘ (Jamaica’s favourite annual family musical); two commissions for the National Dance Theatre Company; and other productions.
 In the fields of Classical Instrumental and Choral Music Peter Ashbourne has been just as prolific, with commissions for orchestra, choir, symphonic wind ensembles and chamber orchestra, as well as numerous shorter works for chamber groups (particularly string quartet, and assorted solo instruments, as well as voice).
 The European Union Chamber Orchestra commissioned and premiered his composition ‘Ring Games andJubilee’ in 2004.
-His two more recent compositions ‘Hidden Garden’ for Oboe and Strings and ‘MAPADUA’ for Orchestra have been premiered in 2010 in Kingston and Washington DC respectively.
+His compositions ‘Hidden Garden’ for Oboe and Strings and ‘MAPADUA’ for Orchestra have been premiered in 2010 in Kingston and Washington DC respectively.
 Members of the Royal Philharmonic Orchestra performed his composition ‘Jamaica Folk’ during their Jamaica Tour 2012, conducted by Peter Ashbourne himself.
-The YOA (Youth Orchestra of the Americas) performed his composition ’Pass di Ball’ during their Caribbean Tour in Kingston in 2014.
-Peter Ashbourne’s much anticipated Reggae Opera ‘Mikey’ is to be staged in 2017.
+The YOA (Youth Orchestra of the Americas) performed his composition ’Pass di Ball’ during their Caribbean Tour in Kingston in 2014 and his Fantasy ‘Xaymaca’ for Alto Saxophone and Strings was premiered in 2016 by Spanish virtuoso Angel Soria Diaz.
+Peter Ashbourne’s much anticipated Reggae Opera ‘Mikey’ based on Prof. Mervyn Morris’ libretto is to be staged in 2020.

 As a film composer, he produced the soundtrack of ‘Human Roulette’; an AIDS docudrama produced for Jamaica and the Caribbean region.
 He also created and produced main theme, link and incidental music for ‘Royal Palm Estate’, Jamaica’s most popular television soap opera.
 His composition/production ‘All Fall Down’, a single from the A.J.
-Brown album ‘Rhyme or Reason’, has been used in feature films, ‘The Fourth Protocol’ and ‘The Howling III’.
-In 2015 Ashbourne composed and produced the sound track for the four part documentary ‘Raising Cane’.
+Brown album ‘Rhyme or Reason’, has been used in two feature films, ‘The Fourth Protocol’ and ‘The Howling III’.
+In 2015 Ashbourne composed and produced the soundtrack for the four-part documentary ‘Raising Cane’.

 Peter Ashbourne has also been one of Jamaica’s major composer-arrangers of commercial advertising music for more than four decades, producing the music of many advertising campaigns and winning numerous awards, including the prestigious CLIO Award as Session leader/co-arranger for the 1983 ‘Air-Jamaica’ North America advertising campaign.
 He has been creatively involved in the production of over 750 commercial jingles.

 In the arena of popular music, Ashbourne has composed, arranged and/or produced numerous notable songs and albums including: ‘The Winds of Hope’, a 1993 JAMI Award winner for singer Karen Smith; ‘When You Love’, a major local hit for A.J.
 Brown; ‘If I Lose Your Love’ recorded by Boris Gardiner, Jannette Silvera and Anthony & the Imperials; as well as arranging & producing ‘The Honourable Miss Lou’, a folk album for the legendary Louise Bennett-Coverly.
-Among the other artistes and groups who have benefited from his efforts are: I Jah Man; SPM; Vic Taylor; Pablo Moses; Ernie Smith; Carole Reid; the University Singers; the Carifolk Singers; JOY, the Jamaica Orchestra of Youth; the National Chorale of Jamaica; as well as the National Youth Orchestra of Jamaica.
+Among the other artistes and groups who have benefited from his efforts are: I Jah Man; SPM; Vic Taylor; Pablo Moses; Ernie Smith; Carole Reid; the University Singers; the Carifolk Singers; the Jamaica Orchestra of Youth (JOY); the National Chorale of Jamaica; as well as the National Youth Orchestra of Jamaica (NYOJ) and the Philharmonic Orchestra of Jamaica (POJ).

-Peter Ashbourne has also played a vital role as studio musician and accompanist for many Jamaican artists such as Bob Marley, Beres Hammond, Cynthia Schloss, Karen Smith, Fab 5, Della Manley, as well as international stars including Paul Simon, Manu Dibango, Eddie Kendricks, Eric Gayle, David Rudder and Randy Crawford.
+Peter Ashbourne has also played a vital role as studio musician and accompanist for many Jamaican artists such as Bob Marley, Eric Donaldson, Cynthia Schloss, Ernie Smith, Beres Hammond, Karen Smith, Fab 5, Della Manley, as well as international stars including Paul Simon, Manu Dibango, Eddie Kendricks, Eric Gayle, David Rudder and Randy Crawford.

 Ashbourne’s own feature album ‘Blind Man Swimming’, an adult-contemporary CD of original instrumental and vocal compositions, was released in 2001 and won an award for ‘Best Instrumental Album’ from the ‘Jamaica Federation of Musicians Union’.
 Most recently, two of Peter Ashbourne’s compositions for soprano voice and piano, based on Jamaican folk songs have been recorded by noted Jamaican soprano Dawn-Marie Virtue-James.